Phase Oriented Treatment

 approaches for complex PTSD and dissociative disorders are typically phase-oriented, are considered the current standard of care, and include the following phases: (1) stabilization and symptom reduction; (2) treatment of traumatic memories; and (3) personality integration and rehabilitation.

-Van der Hart establishes phase-oriented treatment as the authoritative standard of care for complex PTSD and dissociative disorders, specifying its three canonical phases while noting their flexible, recursive rather than linear application.
+Van der Hart identifies phase-oriented treatment as the recognized standard of care for complex PTSD and dissociative disorders, articulating its three canonical phases while emphasizing their flexible, recursive rather than strictly linear application.

 Hart, Onno van der, The Haunted Self Structural Dissociation and the Treatmentthesis